walterone/BoardBlaster/README.md

 ## Release History
+* 0.8.1 (The VMming, aka testing service uptime on Linux Server)
+    + ADD: Added favicon
+    + ADD: Changed from the standard filesystem's library `FS` to the extended version `FSE` with bigger toolset.
+    + FIX: Fixes & Improvements:
+        * Improved the "Clear" routine
+        * Fixed issues with the `removeSync` method that caused the program to crash.
+        * Small fix regarding the auto-setup, now some variables are pre-loaded.
+        * Fixed issues with some exception handling routines.
+        * Various small fixes especially tested for Linux.

 * 0.8
     + ADD: Added idle stage, it's not necessary anymore to restart the program in order to switch board